 I created this post as my original ISPs of Papua New Guinea post was a bit content heavy for Datec.
 This post will contain all the information that used to be there plus a bit more.

 Datec is owned by Telikom PNG which is a state owned entity owned by Kumul Telikom Holdings (KTH).
-They use the PPC-1 (via a Moresby-Madang wireless repeater link) and APNG-2 undersea cables to connect to the world wide web.
+They use the PPC-1 (via a Moresby-Madang wireless repeater link) and APNG-2 undersea cables to connect to the world wide web; they also buy bandwidth on the DataCo O3b connection.
 Datec have a large IT store in Waigani just past Waigani Drive on the Poreporena Fwy (Spring Garden Drive).
 You can go there to pay your bill, talk to customer service (much more effective than call or email) and buy overpriced IT equipment.
 TE PNG is your other big IT equipment company.

 How does Datec internet work?

-They will provide you with a Cisco e1200 router and assign it with an IP of either 192.168.20.1 or .2; the default login to the router is:
+They will provide you with a Cisco e1200 router and assign it with an IP of either 192.168.20.1 or X.2; the default login to the router is:

 If you don’t like the e1200 you can use any router you like; see below (does not need to be a modem router).